What is the current status of the partnership to create NC Children’s?

 Who will be on the NC Children’s leadership team?

-How will decisions about the project be made, including the infrastructure plans, architecture, and clinical services be made?
+How will decisions about the project be made, including the infrastructure plans, architecture, and clinical services?

 For NC Children’s to be among the best children’s hospitals in the nation, it must meet the needs of patients and their families, providers, students, and researchers.
 As the planning for the clinical programs, infrastructure, technology, and operational processes begins, the input from all these stakeholders is crucial.